marovira/atlas/README.md

 * Wrappers for shaders and textures.
 * and more...

-For a fully detailed explanation of how Atlas is organized and how to use it, please see the wiki.

 ## Dependencies
 For the most part, Atlas is a self-contained library.
 It does have two dependencies that are **not** included with Atlas.
 These are: